Gogoku7/LivestreamProductionManager/README.md

 Livestream Production Manager (LPM) is in development and doesn't have a .msi installer or .exe runner yet, so here is how to use it for now:

 - For now, you just need to have Visual Studio 2019 (2017 is possible too, but 2019 is preferred) Community installed on your pc/laptop.
-When installing it for the first time, remember to install the "ASP.NET and web development" workload, so you can run LPM
+When installing it for the first time, remember to install the "ASP.NET and web development" workload, so you can run LPM.
+Download Visual Studio 2019 Community [here](https://visualstudio.microsoft.com/vs/)
 - To get LPM sourcecode on your device, (preferably) download or clone/fork this repository
 - Open the .sln file with Visual Studio
 - Right click "Solution 'LivestreamProductionManager (1 project)'"